KohakuBlueleaf/KohakuRAG/docs/deployment.md

 asyncio.run(main())
 ```

-You can wire these into `RAGPipeline` as separate components, or continue to use the existing WattBot scripts and switch providers globally via `OPENAI_BASE_URL`, `OPENAI_API_KEY`, and the `--model` flag.
+You can wire these into `RAGPipeline` as separate components, or continue to use the existing WattBot scripts and switch providers globally via `OPENAI_BASE_URL`, `OPENAI_API_KEY`, and the config settings.
 All operations are async for efficient concurrent processing.

 For more details on how the pipeline uses `ChatModel`, see `docs/architecture.md` and `docs/api_reference.md`.